ideak/intel-gpu-tools/README.md

 Then, commit with a note of which exact commit from airlied's branch was used to generate them.

+### `include/drm-uapi/i915_drm.h`

+Imported i915_drm.h uapi headers from airlied's drm-next branch.

+In some cases updating a single uapi file is needed as our history shows.
+So in this case, it should be done by:

+    # From the kernel dir with a drm/drm-next commit checked out:
+    $ make INSTALL_HDR_PATH=<dest-dir> headers_install
+    $ cp <dest-dir>/include/drm/i915_drm.h <igt-dir>/include/drm-uapi/

+Then, commit with a note of which exact commit from airlied's branch was used to generate it.

 ### `include/linux-uapi/sync_file.h`

 Imported non-DRM uapi headers from airlied's drm-next branch.